MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 You can enrich your Teams app with native device capabilities, such as camera, microphone, and location.
 This document guides you on how to request user consent and access the native device permissions.

 > [!NOTE]
-> To integrate media capabilities within your Microsoft Teams mobile app, see [Integrate media capabilities](mobile-camera-image-permissions.md).
+> * To integrate media capabilities within your Microsoft Teams mobile app, see [Integrate media capabilities](mobile-camera-image-permissions.md).
+> * To integrate QR or barcode scanner capability within your Microsoft Teams mobile app, see [Integrate QR or barcode scanner capability in Teams](qr-barcode-scanner-capability.md)

 ## Native device permissions

 You must request the device permissions to access native device capabilities.
 The device permissions work similarly for all app constructs, such as tabs, task modules, or messaging extensions.
 The user must go to the permissions page in Teams settings to manage device permissions.
 By accessing the device capabilities, you can build richer experiences on the Teams platform, such as:
 * Capture and view images.
+* Scan QR or barcode.
 * Record and share short videos.
 * Record audio memos and save them for later use.
 * Use the location information of the user to display relevant information.